-Bitcoin is a new type of currency that is completely virtual.
-It is designed to enable users to send money over the internet without needing a credit card or bank account.
+Bitcoin is a new type of virtual currency and is designed to let users send money over the internet without needing a bank account

 The technology was first introduced in 2008 as an open-source software.